tcthanh812/HR-solution/README.md

       NULL,
       Bank_account
    FROM dbo.Employee$
 ```
 ## 4. ETL & Schedule (From the Attendance file)
 The Attendance file is exported from the Punch Clock.
 The HR department wants to store the attendance data file and uses it to calculate the salary for each month and review the performance.
 A schedule would be created to trigger an ETL proccess: importing data from the Attendance file to the Attendance table on database, also calculate the qualified work day for all the employees.
+Create a view to calculate the total work hours and total valid work days.
+Valid work day must qualified the following criteria:
+- Check in not after 08:00 AM.
+- Check out not before 05:00 PM.